Former Maxim, Playboy model sentenced to minimum of 10 years in death of California doctor

-LAS VEGAS (KLAS) – A tearful former model was sentenced to between 10 to 25 years in prison for her role in the 2019 killing of a California psychiatrist.
+A tearful former model was sentenced to between 10 to 25 years in prison for her role in the 2019 killing of a California psychiatrist.
+KTLA’s sister station KLAS reports.

 Kelsey Turner, a former Maxim and Playboy model, had accepted a plea deal in Nov.
 2022 after prosecutors argued that she and her boyfriend, Jon Kennison, were responsible for the death of 71-year-old Thomas Burchard.